isabella232/web-dev-external-docs/documentation/General/general.md

-# General Knowledge
+# General

-dropping knowledge
+some general knowledge about something